HatimLabied/Geoportail-Casablanca/README.md

 ### Geoserver

 GeoServer is an open source, open source computer server written in Java that allows users to share and modify geographic data.
-Designed for interoperability, it publishes data from all major sources of spatial d'ata using open standards. oin this project I worked with GeoServer 2.15.1
+Designed for interoperability, it publishes data from all major sources of spatial d'ata using open standards.

+•in this project I worked with GeoServer 2.15.1

 ### postgres

 PostgreSQL is a relational and object database management system (RDBMS).
 It is a free tool available under the terms of a BSD-type license.
 This system competes with other database management systems, whether free (like MariaDB and Firebird), or proprietary (like Oracle, MySQL, Sybase, DB2, Informix and Microsoft SQL Server).
-Like the free Apache and Linux projects, PostgreSQL is not controlled by a single company, but is founded on a global community of developers and companies. oAll versions postgres of are supported
+Like the free Apache and Linux projects, PostgreSQL is not controlled by a single company, but is founded on a global community of developers and companies.

+•All versions postgres of are supported

 ### Xamp

 XAMPP is a set of software for setting up a local Web server, an FTP server and an e-mail server.
 It is a distribution of free software (X (cross) Apache MariaDB Perl PHP) offering a good flexibility of use, known for its simple and fast installation.
-Thus, it is within the reach of a large number of people since it does not require special knowledge and also works on the most common operating systems. o All versions Xamp of are supported
+Thus, it is within the reach of a large number of people since it does not require special knowledge and also works on the most common operating systems.

+ •All versions Xamp of are supported

 ## Requirements
 to start the project :